-- The Strategic Targeting of Registries and International Database of Excellence (STRIDE; ClinicalTrials.gov identifier: NCT02369731) is an ongoing, multicentre, observational registry providing real-world evidence on the use of ataluren in patients with nmDMD in routine clinical practice - This study was requested by the Pharmacovigilance Risk Assessment Committee of the European - The Cooperative International Neuromuscular Research Group Duchenne Natural History Study (CINRG DNHS; ClinicalTrials.gov identifier: NCT00468832) was a prospective, longitudinal study of a total of 440 patients with DMD receiving standard of care (SoC; corticosteroid or palliative therapies) who were followed up between 2006 and 2016 at 20 centres in nine countries.^{6,7} - We aimed to examine, as of the latest STRIDE data cut-off date of 31 January 2021, whether STRIDE patients with nmDMD receiving ataluren plus SoC experienced a difference in disease progression (as measured by loss of ambulation) compared with CINRG DNHS patients with DMD receiving SoC alone using propensity-score matched analyses.
+- The Strategic Targeting of Registries and International Database of Excellence (STRIDE; ClinicalTrials.gov identifier: NCT02369731) is an ongoing, multicentre, observational registry providing real-world evidence on the use of ataluren in patients with nmDMD in routine clinical practice. - This study was requested by the Pharmacovigilance Risk Assessment Committee of the European Medicines - The Cooperative International Neuromuscular Research Group Duchenne Natural History Study (CINRG DNHS; ClinicalTrials.gov identifier: NCT00468832) was a prospective, longitudinal study of a total of 440 patients with DMD receiving standard of care (SoC; corticosteroid or palliative therapies) who were followed up between 2006 and 2016 at 20 centres in nine countries.
+6,7 - We aimed to examine, as of the latest STRIDE data cut-off date of 31 January 2021, whether STRIDE patients with nmDMD receiving ataluren plus SoC experienced a change in disease progression (as measured by decline in pulmonary function) compared with CINRG DNHS patients with DMD receiving SoC alone using propensity-score matched analyses.